 Despite the unrelenting demand in the domestic market, by the early Fifties, Citroen began to develop an export market, with the 2CV proving very popular in Northern Europe, notably Holland and Belgium, because of the car's air-cooled engine.

-Orders for the 2CV flowed in, only because there was no better dual-purpose vehicle available at that time, especially at the price that Citroen were marketing the 2CV at that point.
+Orders for the 2CV flowed in, only because there was no better dual-purpose vehicle available at that time, with the French public drawn in by the price that Citroen were marketing the 2CV for at that point.

 Among the intriguing features taht made the 2CV stand out from tje crowd were its quirky fabric top that rolled back as a massive sunroof: doors that slid off their hinges: seats that could be removed, and front fenders that could be replaced in around sixty seconds.